docker-mailserver/docker-mailserver-helm/charts/docker-mailserver/README.md

 | `rainloop.ingress.hosts` | The hostname(s) to be used via your ingress to access RainLoop | `rainloop.example.com` |

 #### HA Proxy-Ingress Configuration

+Besides the built-in support for ha-proxy, you can also use [traefik as reverse proxy](TRAEFIK_AS_PROXY.md)

 | Parameter                                       | Description                                                                                                                                       | Default                                   |
 |-------------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|-------------------------------------------|